CrazyPickleStudios/Brine2D/README.md

 - Visual Studio 2022 or the dotnet CLI
 - SDL3 native runtime accessible at runtime (SDL3.dll / libSDL3.so / libSDL3.dylib)
 - DirectX Shader Compiler (dxc) on PATH to build engine shaders
-  - Windows: install ìDirectX Shader Compilerî or Vulkan SDK (includes dxc).
+  - Windows: install ‚ÄúDirectX Shader Compiler‚Äù or Vulkan SDK (includes dxc).
 Verify with: where dxc
   - macOS/Linux: install Vulkan SDK and ensure $VULKAN_SDK/bin is on PATH.
 Verify with: which dxc
   - Alternatively set an absolute path in Brine2D.SDL.csproj:
     <PropertyGroup><DxcExe>C:\Tools\dxc\dxc.exe</DxcExe></PropertyGroup>